-(Busn) Summer, 2 PRACTICE COURSES 121.
+Each quarter (STAFF) Autumn, 3; winter, 3; spring, 2; summer, 1 PRACTICE COURSES 121.
 Advanced Practice.-Practice work in executive positions on the editorial staff of the Stanford Daily, with weekly conferences.
 Open to undergraduate students, technically enrolled in the Upper Division, who qualify by election or appointment; not open to graduate students.
-Students are limited to a total of seven units of credit and are graded plus or minus.
-1 to 2 units, autumn, winter, and spring quarters (STAFF) Autumn, 11; winter, 10; spring, 14; summer, 6 By arrangement 183.
+Students are limited to a total of seven units of credit and graded plus or minus.
+1 to 3 units, each quarter (Staff) Autumn, 15; winter, 16; spring, 17; summer, 5 183.
 San Francisco Newspaper Practice.-Journalism majors who have made a high record in their entire program, and especially in Journalism 125, are permitted to work in San Francisco in the spring quarter of their senior year, and by arrangement with San Francisco newspapers.
-The work is done under the supervision of specially appointed San Francisco newspaper men and the faculty of the Division.
+The work is done under the supervision of specially appointed San Francisco newspaper men and the faculty of the division.
 Students who are accepted are required to devote their entire time to this work on Tuesdays and Thursdays.
-5 units, spring quarter (STAFF) Spring, 6 By arrangement [Curriculum and Instruction in Journalistic Writing.-See Education 215.1 POLITICAL SCIENCE CHARLES FAIRMAN, EDWIN ANGELL COTTRELL, THOMAS S. BARCLAY, PHILIP W. BUCK, GRAHAM STUART, Professors JOHN WESLEY MASLAND, JR., Associate Professor BOYD ARCHER MARTIN, Acting Associate Professor It is the purpose of the Department of Political Science to provide instruction (a) for those undergraduate students who, desiring a general education, wish to pursue the study of society in its political organization, relationships, and processes; and (b) for those more advanced students who intend undertaking professional work as teachers, investigators, or administrators.
-The types of instruction and the subject matter of the studies are so planned as to
+5 units, each quarter (WEIGLE) Winter, 8; spring, 10 [Curriculum and Instruction in Journalistic Writing.-See Education 185.]
+POLITICAL SCIENCE CHARLES FAIRMAN, THOMAS S. BARCLAY, PHILIP W. BUCK, EDWIN ANGELL COTTRELL, GRAHAM H. STUART, Professors ALPHEUS T. MASON, JAMES K. POLLOCK, Acting Professors ROBERT H. CONNERY, Acting Associate Professor Arnaud B. Leavelle, Jr., James Thomas Watkins IV, Acting Assistant Professors It is the purpose of the Department of Political Science to provide instruction (a) for those undergraduate students who, desiring a general education, wish to pursue the study of society in its political organization, relationships,